GrantE2003/INFOTC1600_Final_Project/README.md

 **Author:** Grant Eckhardt

 ## Overview
-The purpose of this tutorial is to help explain and simplify the process of selecting components when building your PC regarless of your desired performance.
+The purpose of this tutorial is to help explain and simplify the process of selecting components when building your PC regardless of your desired performance.
+This tutorial also leaves out the more confusing aspects of each component needed for a basic build as to not confuse the user.

 ## Target Audience
 This tutorial is primarly focused towards those who are new to PC building since the process of selecting components can be a daunting task to new builders.